-Please be aware that we need quotation requests in writing and cannot provide prices over the phone.
-If you require a Trade Price we need a company letter head or purchase order.
+Quotation requests are required in writing and prices cannnot be provided over the phone.
+Trade Prices require a company letter head or purchase order.

 In order to process your quotation request and provide you with an accurate price, we require the following information (click here to see an example of the information we need):